-Orleans Hanna Geometry Prognosis Test: weighted once
+Orleans Hanna Geometry Prognosis Test – taken in guided and independent classes only, weighted once

 Given in January, the Orleans Hanna Geometry Prognosis Test is a 40 question multiple choice test which assesses geometry readiness.
-Calculators are not allowed.
+Calculators are not allowed

-Test Average: weighted once
+Test Average, weighted once

 The test averages for each term are considered as well as the overall test average.
 Calculators are allowed on most tests.

-Midyear Exam: weighted once
+Midyear Exam, weighted once